Lifestyle Practices for Optimal Health and Wellness

 Our bodies are simply a microcosm of nature compared to the macrocosm that we live in.
 TCM takes in to account all of the laws of nature when addressing health and disease.
 Optimally, disease is avoided; prevention considered a much higher healing art in Chinese medicine than heroic efforts of saving a life once someone has become ill.
 Staying well and preventing disease require good lifestyle habits throughout our lives including a proper diet, exercise, meditation, good sleep patterns, and calm, even emotions.
 These efforts taking thoughtful planning and good intentions, but success requires action.

 Many patterns of health imbalances can be associated with Ancestral Qi according to TCM; this means that our genetic makeup can have an influence on our health.
 Tonic herbal formulas are excellent at working to keep these familial patterns in check before they develop in to full blown disease patterns.
-Someone whose family has a history of high blood pressure may want to be aware of the signs of Liver Qi Stagnation; an individual with a genetic disposition to heart disease would want to consider a Heart Qi and Blood tonic; those with a family history of diabetes may want to be aware of Spleen Deficiency symptoms and understand what Spleen-Pancreas herbal formulas are available.
+Someone whose family has a history of high blood pressure may want to be aware of the signs of Liver Qi Stagnation; an individual with a genetic disposition to heart disease would want to consider a Heart Qi and Blood tonic; those with a family history of diabetes may want to be aware of Spleen Deficiency symptoms.